It is natural for a dolphin to attempt to hide an injury or illness, as an obvious injury or illness would

 A "slide out" is used for general assessment or to weigh the dolphin using a flat, low-lying electronic scale.

-A "ventral up" request allows for general visual health assessment of the ventral side of the animal, or to
+visual health assessment of the ventral side of the animal, or to produce a sonogram using ultrasound equipment to monitor

-produce a sonogram using ultrasound equipment to monitor pregnancy or general health, or may be used as a DRI.
+pregnancy or general health, or may be used as a DRI.

 Site Content